-- 1. Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer.
+- 1. Make sure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer.
 See "Locating components" on page 12 for the locations of various components in your computer. - 2.
-Before reinstalling the computer cover, ensure that the cables are routed correctly.
+If you have removed the front bezel, reinstall it. - 3.
+Make sure that the cables are routed correctly before reinstalling the computer cover.
 Keep cables clear of the hinges and sides of the computer chassis to avoid interference with reinstalling the computer cover.

-3. Position the computer cover on the chassis and then push the cover to the rear of the computer until it snaps into position.
+4. Position the computer cover on the chassis so that the rail guides on the bottom of the computer cover engage the rails on the chassis.
+Then, push the cover to the front of the computer until it snaps into position.

-Figure 74.
-Installing the computer cover
+Figure 91.
+Reinstalling the computer cover